danikkrapivnitskiy/test-automation-framework-java/README.md

 ### Core Principles

 #### This project embodies the following principles:
-1. OOP
+1. Layered Architecture
-2. SOLID
-3. DRY
-4. KISS
-5. Framework Development Patterns and etc
+2. Framework Development Patterns: POP, OOP, Fabrics and etc
+3. SOLID, DRY, KISS and etc

 ### Project Structure
 #### The project is organized into distinct modules: